mvolkmann/blog/src/prolog.md

 ## Queries

-Queries test whether a term is true or they find variable values for which the term is true.

-Queries are written after the characters `?-`.
+To ask a question in a top level, enter a query. after the `?-` operator.
+Top levels typical provide this operator as a prompt.

+This is also referred to as "posting" a query.

+The main point of Prolog is to find solutions to queries or determine that there are no solutions.

+A query ask whether or how a goal can be satisfied, aka hold.
+When a query has no uninstantiated variables, the result is `true` or `false`.
+When uninstantiated variables are present, the result is a set of solutions.
+Each solution is expressed as a conjunction of variable values and the set of solutions is expressed as a disjunction.
+Conjunction (and'ed expressions) and disjunction (or'ed expressions) are described below.
+This makes the result a valid Prolog term.

-The output from a query is a new, equivalent query that is often a disjunction (containing semicolons) that describes the possible solutions.
+The output from a query is a new, equivalent query that describes the possible solutions.
-Solutions assign values to all variables in a query, which is referred to as making them "ground".
+Solutions assign values to all variables in the query, which is referred to as making them "ground".

 For example: